hamodikk/automl-cv-api/README.md

 ## Deploying to Google Cloud Run

 Ensure that you've:
-- Installed and authenticated the Google Cloud CLI (`gloud init`)
+- Installed and authenticated the Google Cloud CLI (`gloud init`).
-- Enable `Cloud Run` and `Artifact Registry` services
+- Enable `Cloud Run` and `Artifact Registry` services.
-- Created a GCP project
+- Created a GCP project.

 Then run: